Isotope Labelling ChemistDate Posted: 31/10/2019

 Plan, perform and manage chemical syntheses in accordance with regulatory and company procedures.
 Conduct route development and/or technology transfer studies in support of a range of scales from milligrams to low grams (for labelled synthesis) and grams to kilograms (for API development); taking into account scalability, safety and cost of goods for the proposed route.
 Support scale up and manufacturing phases including the provision of shift cover as required.
 Developing competencies in ICMS or API synthesis.
 Should be able to plan and perform synthesis in accordance with regs etc. Involvement in major projects, taking guidance from other team members.
 Capable of running small projects with assistance.
 Communication with customers primarily through more senior staff.
 Should be involved in the routine day to day activities which enable the department to function effectively.
 Capable of liasing with other departments (e.g CMC where interactions with the QC team are required).
 Should be able to put together cost proposals with assistance.

 The key tasks of the position are:

-- Prepare cost estimates and client proposals in collaboration with Business Development.
+- Design synthetic routes.
+Prepare cost estimates and client proposals with assistance and in collaboration with BD liaise with clients to facilitate the award of projects to API Development.

-- Perform in-process analytical testing where relevant and/or ensure that analytical, microbiological (where relevant) and materials science/spectroscopic testing needs are discussed and agreed with the onsite analytical team.
+- Perform in-process analytical testing where relevant and/or ensure that analytical, microbiological (where relevant) and materials science/spectroscopic testing needs are discussed and agreed with the CMC team

 Send us your application